ktravaglini/BIOC281/Classes/1/Tutorial_sherlock_miniconda.md

 Secure CRAN mirrors
 ```

-#### now install all other current and future packages usin BiocManager
+#### now install all other current and future packages using BiocManager
 ```bash
 BiocManager::install("devtools")
 BiocManager::install("remotes")